 About the Children’s Clinic

-Physicians, nurses, a medical assistant and a team of support staff and volunteers work together in the Clinic.
+Physicians, nurses, medical assistants and a team of support staff and volunteers work together in the Clinic.
 They take into account the child’s overall health, nutrition and home environment to treat the whole family.

 NAM’s Children’s Clinic offers a variety of initiatives, including the Healthy Living Program.
-Children and their parents learn about nutrition and healthy living habits in this eight-week program designed for obese and overweight children.
+Children and their parents learn about nutrition and healthy living habits in this eight-week program.
 The program is based on the “We Can” curriculum from the National Institute of Health, which addresses childhood obesity by focusing on education and encouraging participants to make better eating choices and increasing physical activity.
-Every year the Clinic also offers Shot Blitz, an low-cost vaccination program that provides immunizations at $10 per child regardless of how many vaccines are needed.

 The Clinic also offers the Pediatric Intensive Case Management Program, which provides a new standard of care for children dealing with chronic illnesses.
 The program offers a holistic approach that allows the Clinic’s medical staff and families to assess, plan, implement, coordinate, monitor and evaluate the options and services to treat chronic illnesses in a way that meets the individual’s health needs and that of their families.
 This program is modeled after the Patient Centered Medical Home model of care, which focuses on providing acute, wellness and preventive health services to the community through NAM’s Children’s Clinic.

-Last, the Clinic also offers the Reach Out & Read Program, which includes a prescription to parents to read to their children 20 minutes a day.
+Our Reach Out & Read Program, includes a prescription to parents to read to their children 20 minutes a day.
 The Clinic provides books to all patients through donations from the Rotary Club of Willowbrook, Girl Scouts, Boy Scouts, individuals and businesses.